 If you are a nonprofit animal sanctuary (or other animal-centered organization) soliciting donations in the United States, the chances are excellent that you are subject to charitable solicitation registration (“CSR”) or fundraising registration requirements.
-Nearly every state has fundraising registration requirements that require nonprofits to register with the state government before conducting any fundraising from its residents.
+Nearly every state has fundraising registration requirements that require Non-governmental organizations whose primary purpose is something other than selling goods or services. to register with the state government before conducting any fundraising from its residents.
 This registration process is an entirely separate process from nonprofit incorporation or corporate registration but is often handled by the same office.
 It is also a different process than applying for tax exemption under section 501(c)(3) of the Internal Revenue Code, and it applies to nonprofit organizations even if they do not have 501(c)(3) status.

 The good news is that registration itself is a pretty simple process and generally requires the same documents you are already preparing or maintaining for state corporate registration or a federal tax exemption [501(c)(3)] application.
 The not so good news – which is an underlying theme in the text that follows – is that the registration requirements and the process for fulfilling them vary by state and that these requirements are continually changing.
 There is also a lot of uncertainty about how the laws in many states apply to online fundraising, since many of these CSRs were written before online fundraising was a widespread practice.
 There have been several efforts over the years to streamline this process for nonprofits since keeping up with registration requirements in multiple states can be time-consuming and expensive for organizations that already have limited resources when it comes to both time and money.